ericoporto/ags-manual-wiki/Room.md

     static void Room.ProcessClick(int x, int y, CursorMode)

 Simulates clicking the mouse on the location (X,Y) on the screen, in the specified cursor mode.
 This "click" has special behavior in that it **only affects Room elements and characters** under given coordinates.
-Any conditions attached to the first object found on given coordinates will be executed.
-Game interface (buttons, sliders, and so on) will be **ignored**.
+Any interactions attached to the first object found on given coordinates and matching the given cursor mode will be executed.
+Any non-room objects (GUI) will be **ignored**.
 Even if the coordinates happen to lie on a button, the simulated click will "pass through" that button as if it was not present.

+Please note that this function accepts *screen* coordinates and not *room* coordinates.
+If there's no room viewport on screen at this location the function will fail.

 The available cursor modes are the ones you define on your Cursors tab (but with eMode prepended to them).
 Usually these are eModeWalkto, eModeLookat, etc.

 Example:

     Room.ProcessClick(100, 50, eModeLookat);

-will simulate a click in the Look mode on co-ordinates (100, 50).
+will simulate a click in the Look mode on screen co-ordinates (100, 50).

 *See Also:* [GUI.ProcessClick](GUI#processclick),
 [Mouse.Click](Mouse#click),